Fighting a Chargeback (Representment)

 Portal Reality: Working with Processor Interfaces

-Your processor's portal is where representment happens.
-Most are frustrating to use.
+Your processor's portal is where representment actually happens.
+Most of them are miserable.

 Common Portal Problems